 In 2010 she was invited by the WHO Department of Ethics, Equity, Trade and Human Rights to take part to the web-based consultation for the reviewof the draft text of the "Public Health Law Manual", prepared by the World Health Organization and the International Development Law Organization in collaboration with the O'Neill Institute for National and Global Health Law at Georgetown University.

-In 2016 she was invited by the IMO International Maritime Law Institute to contribute an expert report on "The Contribution of the World Health Organization to Global Ocean Governance" to the "Comprehensive Study on Effective and Sustainable Global Ocean Governance" (Report 2: “The UN Specialized Agencies and Ocean Governance”, edited by Professor Malgosia Fitzmaurice and Dr. Alexandros X.M.
+In 2016 she was invited by the IMO International Maritime Law Institute to contribute an expert report on "The Contribution of the World Health Organization to Global Ocean Governance" for the "Comprehensive Study on Effective and Sustainable Global Ocean Governance" (volume 2: “The UN Specialized Agencies and Ocean Governance”, edited by Professor Malgosia Fitzmaurice and Dr. Alexandros X.M.
 Ntovas).

-In the period 2005-2016 she was principal investigator of international research projects financed by international institutions and the Italian Ministry for University and Research (MIUR) - including the Italo-German Vigoni Project on "Legal and ethical questions raised by end-of-life decision-making in Germany and Italy: a comparative and international law perspective" (2011-2012,financed by DAAD and MIUR) and the Italo-French Galilée Programme on "Environnement, santé et droit international et européen: reflexions sur les relations entre la norme juridique et les normes techniques à partir de l'exemple des nanotechnologies" (2014,financed by the Italo-French University) - as well as of several others funded bythe University of Salerno, including "The new frontiers of the right to health in international, EC and national law and jurisprudence"; "Developing the health-human rights paradigm in international and EC law"; "Bioethics and international law at the intersection of life, death and dignity"; "Environment, health and food safety in international and European law"; "Public health and international law"; "Counterfeiting of medicines and public health: international and European legal perspectives"; "Measures of contrast and punishment of the international trade of human organs in the perspective of international, European and comparative law".
+Since 2005 she has been principal investigator of a large number of international research projects financed by international institutions and the Italian Ministry for University and Research (MIUR) - including the Italo-German Vigoni Project on "Legal and ethical questions raised by end-of-life decision-making in Germany and Italy: a comparative and international law perspective" (2011-2012,financed by DAAD and MIUR) and the Italo-French Galilée Programme on "Environnement, santé et droit international et européen: reflexions sur les relations entre la norme juridique et les normes techniques à partir de l'exemple des nanotechnologies" (2014,financed by the Italo-French University) - as well as of several others funded bythe University of Salerno, including "The new frontiers of the right to health in international, EC and national law and jurisprudence"; "Developing the health-human rights paradigm in international and EC law"; "Bioethics and international law at the intersection of life, death and dignity"; "Environment, health and food safety in international and European law"; "Public health and international law"; "Counterfeiting of medicines and public health: international and European legal perspectives"; "Measures of contrast and punishment of the international trade of human organs in the perspective of international, European and comparative law".
 She is currently PI of the internationalresearch project on "International and European health law: principles, rules and prospects for development".

 Her research interests focus on human rights, international/European health and biomedical law, international/European environmental law, and international/European criminal law.She has widely published in Italian, English, French and Spanish(list of publications).